LDAP/merian/README.md

 ## Examples

 - [merian-quake](https://github.com/LDAP/merian-quake-rt): A path-tracer for the original Quake game. (coming soon)
-- [merian-shadertoy](https://github.com/LDAP/merian-shadertoy): A limited Vulkan executor for Shadertoys with hot reloading
+- [merian-shadertoy](https://github.com/LDAP/merian-shadertoy): A limited Vulkan implementation Shadertoys with hot reloading.
 - [merian-hdr-viewer](https://github.com/LDAP/merian-hdr-viewer): A simple HDR viewer with various exposure and tone-mapping controls.

 Merian aims for compatibility with Windows, Linux as well as all major GPU vendors.